cdimascio/express-openapi-validator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Examples and context**
-Provide any relevant examples and context e.g. an OpenAPI snippet, an Express handler function snippet
+An example or relevant context e.g. an OpenAPI snippet, an Express handler function snippet